So today, September 14th, is, well, the 31st day America's Americans held hostage behind enemy lines.

 You got 22 million ballots being mailed out.

-And I'll tell you right now, I'm questioning election integrity because with 22 million ballots going out to all so-called registered voters without the voter roles being purged.
+And I'll tell you right now, I'm questioning election integrity because with 22 million ballots going out to all so-called registered voters without the voting roles being purged, yes, there is some shenanigans.

-And the Democrats love the mail in ballot because to me it's corrupt and there's no election integrity.
+And the Democrats love the mail-in ballot because to me, it's corrupt and there's no election integrity.

-So expect the word.
+So expect the worst.

 And you know what?